Please read this in detail prior to applying! It likely contains the answers to your questions.

 Who might be a good match for this residency?

-Flexibility and the drive of a pioneer are equally important, because this program is a developing one.
-While we will do everything in our power to realize our stated goals and objectives, we will need to work collaboratively to find solutions for inevitable “bumps in the road.”
-This flexibility, however, can be a strength of our program, in that the resident may earn leadership responsibilities early, thereby contributing to the burgeoning culture of the program.
+Residents who desire to learn all aspects of community psychiatry, in addition to general psychiatry, thrive in our program.
+In addition, flexibility and the drive of a pioneer are equally important, because this program is a developing one.
+While we do everything in our power to realize our stated goals and objectives, we also work collaboratively to find solutions for inevitable “bumps in the road.”
+This flexibility, however, can be a strength of our program, in that our residents may earn leadership responsibilities early, thereby contributing to the burgeoning culture of the program.
+Finally, because of our focus on consultation/liaison psychiatry as an important aspect of community psychiatry, we prefer candidates who have a strong background in medicine.

 For whom might this residency be a poor match?